THE SILK ROAD: PAMIR HIGHWAY & UZBEKISTAN

 O/N Homestay (B,L,D)

-The views of mountains and glaciers along the way today are simply breath-taking as the road takes us to the Ak Baital Pass (The White Horse Pass 4655m).
-This is the highest pass in the former USSR, real “The Roof of the World” and the hidden site in this expanse of the arid landscape is the stunning Karakul Lake, created millions of years ago.
-We will photograph the most dramatic scenery of the trip, with the lunar-like landscapes and bright blue lakes providing plenty of opportunities to take our breath away.
-Karakul means “black lake” but in summer the water is almost always turquoise blue.
-Surrounded by high mountains that block humid air masses the valley has less than 30 mm of precipitation a year which is 3 times less than in Karakoram desert.
-The fluctuation of temperatures is usual in Karakul lake.
+Today on the way up to Karakul lake (3914m) the views of mountains and glaciers along the way today are simply breath-taking as the road takes us to the Ak Baital Pass (The White Horse Pass 4655m).
+This is the highest pass in the former USSR, real “The Roof of the World” and the hidden site in this expanse of arid landscape is the stunning Karakul Lake, created millions of years ago.

 Though much smaller than the Silk Road cities we are about to visit, the old capital of Khiva Khanate is home to a true architectural spectacle – Ichan Kala.
 It is the biggest surviving walled city in Uzbekistan with many labyrinth-like alleyways, mosques, madrassas, and bazaars.
 We will spend the day discovering this Silk Road stop and have the opportunity of walking on the fortified city walls for seeing the sunset from atop.
 For dinner and lunch, we stop in cafes to taste the authentic local dishes.